Screen#

 set pen / font color#

-The set pen / font color block sets the pen color used for drawing lines, shapes, and text on the controller’s print area.
+The set pen / font color block sets the pen color used for drawing lines, shapes, and text on the controller’s screen.
+The default color is white.

 set pen / font color to [red v] on screen